 Click here for information about the IF-1 Standard developed and maintained by this committee.

 Click here to order standards from this committee.

-Future meetings are being planned now and the meeting information will be posted soon.
 Meetings are open to anyone; voting on documents requires membership.
 Each standards committee is required to maintain a balance in membership.
 Anyone is welcome to join the committee, and we are especially looking for fitness equipment manufacturers and government representatives.
 If you are interested in participating, please contact one of the committee officers.

 Univ. of Pittsburgh Human Engineering Research Laboratories

 This new committee will develop guidelines and/or technical reports to: (1) disclose standards, guidelines, and certifications that are currently available to the fitness industry to provide non-discriminatory access for people with disabilities, and (2) develop inclusive access marks to identify fitness facilities and fitness equipment in mainstream facilities that meet access requirements for people with disabilities.
 This will allow people with disabilities to easily identify fitness facilities, trainers, and accessible equipment that meet their specific needs.
 These standards will increase the opportunities of family and friends of people with disabilities to participate in exercise activities together and will help fitness facility operators, trainers, and staff members to identify materials that are available to them in order to make their fitness environment, including layout, equipment, and programming, more universally accessible to people of all abilities, including those with a disability.